RetroPilot/ecu_can_docs/README.md

-# ecu_can_docs
+# RetroPilot ECU retrofit documentation
-Documentation for initializing and retrofitting ECUs
+This repo contains documentation for initializing and controlling various vehicle components on a test bench.
+The information contained here should allow the device to be retrofit into an arbitrary vehicle for use with RetroPilot.